Slayer95/aura-bot/CLI.md

 ## \`--cfgdir <DIRECTORY>\`

 Specifies the directory where the metadata of Warcraft 3 maps is stored.
 Aura only needs the metadata in order to host games, even after the actual map files are gone.
-This parameter allows the host bot to locate the metadata files, also referred to as "map config" files, or \`mapcfg\` for short.
+This parameter allows Aura to locate the metadata files, also referred to as "map config" files, or \`mapcfg\` for short.

 This option is equivalent to ``<bot.map_configs_path>`` in \`config.ini\`